JohanLossius/social-media-client/readme.md

 run: npm i

+Live server:
+run
+npm run start
+to watch the sass changes and start the live-server.
+Please note that the live server installed dependency, I have not been able to work properly.
+There I reccommend using the VS Code plugin for live server.
+And Cypress is configured to work for this purpose, with cy.visit("/");

-The project should now be configurated properly.
+The project should now be configured properly.

 To run the Jest Unit tests, simply run: npm run test-unit

+To run the Cypress tests, simply run: npm run test-e2e

 Status badges: